Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 1/5
+### Misinformed Clues: 3/5
-**Poor - Needs significant revision**
+**Good - Meets requirements**

-These clues fail to create productive ambiguity for the correct answer.
-The first clue is vague but leans away from 'Historical Event,' while the second clue ('fictional narratives,' 'imaginative worlds') directly contradicts 'Historical Event' and strongly points to 'Novel.'
-This makes it too easy for the misinformed player to dismiss the correct answer, rather than creating subtle confusion.
+The first misinformed clue ('celebrated with parades') has a weak connection to historical events as many things are celebrated, and it could easily point to a 'Space Mission' (e.g., a successful launch celebration) or even an 'Invention' (e.g., a public unveiling).
+The second clue ('team working together') is also quite general and could apply to all choices.
+The ambiguity is present but could be more potent.

 ✅ Strengths:
 - Attempt to create ambiguity